Modeling shallow confinement in tuneable quantum dots: Cubic potential model for a shallow quantum dot

 Here $F$ measures the detuning from the bifurcation (stationary inflection) point, and forming a QD requires $F>0$.
 The quadratic term is eliminated by measuring $x$ from the inflection point of $V(x)$, and $V_b=4 F^{3/2}/(3 \, b^{1/2})$ is the energy distance between the maximum and the minimum, $V_b= V(-x_0)-V(+x_0)$, with $ x_0=(F/b)^{1/2}$ being half the distance between B and W in Fig.~\ref{fig:fig1}.
 Smoothness assumption requires $x_0 \ll d$ where $d$ is characteristic distance to the closest gates contributing to $V(x)$.
-The cubic curvature coefficient $b$ is a device-specific parameter.
-In the vicinity of the bifurcation point $F=0$ \comment[id=AA]{The remark was meant to explain our $b=\text{const}$ assumption in simpler terms.
-As a response to the referee's question of how physically justified this would be.}we approximate $b$ as a constant and $F$ as a linear function of the external tuning voltages (similar in spirit to Landau free energy expansion near a critical point).
+In our approach, the cubic curvature coefficient $b$ at the bifurcation point ($F=0$) serves as a device-specific parameter.
+As the external voltages are detuned from this special point and the potential landscape is deformed, parameters of the best-fit cubic approximation to the real potential will change continuously.
+Under the separation of scales assumption (barely emerging QD, $x_0 \ll d$) the leading order approximation to this change is to treat $b$ as a constant and $F$ as a linear function of the external tuning voltages.
+The spirit of this crucial approximation is similar to Landau free energy expansion near a critical point, aiming to capture universal aspects of the bifurcation.

 For a particle of effective mass $m$, the angular frequency of small oscillations near $x=x_0$ is $\omega_0 = (2/m)^{1/2} \, (b F)^{1/4}$.
 Harmonicity of the quantum mechanically metastable ground state inside the well is controlled by a dimensionless depth parameter $u = V_b/(\hbar \omega_0)$.
 It is expedient to parametrize the problem in terms of a gate-tuneable (via $F$) dimensionless $u$ and a constant $\Omega_b=(6 \hbar b^2/m^3)^{1/5}$.
-All non-trivial scattering properties of the cubic potential (detailed in Section~\ref{sec:MicroscopicDecayRates} below) depend only on the value of $u$; the constant $\Omega_b$ sets the time and the energy scales. $\Omega_b$ is the device-specific characteristic confinement scale, determined by the cubic curvature $b$ of the electrostatic potential and the effective mass $m$ in the particular semincoductor band.
+All non-trivial scattering properties of the cubic potential (detailed in Section~\ref{sec:MicroscopicDecayRates} below) depend only on the value of $u$; the constant $\Omega_b$, sets the time and the energy scales. $\Omega_b$ is the device-specific characteristic confinement scale, determined by the cubic curvature $b$ of the electrostatic potential and the effective mass $m$ in the particular semiconductor band.
 Indeed, the corresponding single-particle Hamiltonian, $\mathcal{H}=-\hbar^2 \partial_x^2/(2 m)+V(x)$, expressed in terms of a dimensionless $\mathrm{x}=(x-x_0)/l_0$, is

 where $l_0=\sqrt{\hbar/(m \omega_0)}= x_0 \sqrt{2/(3u)}$ is the harmonic confinement length scale.
 The dimensionful depth $V_b$ and frequency $\omega_0$ are equal to $V_b=\hbar \Omega_b u^{6/5}$ and $\omega_0 = \Omega_b \, u^{1/5}$, respectively.